 Sensitivity assessment.
-Both Fucus spiralis and Semibalanus balanoides can survive in reduced salinity environments and decrease in this pressure at the benchmark level is unlikely to cause significant mortalities of the species.
+Fucus spiralis can survive in reduced salinity environments and decrease in this pressure at the benchmark level is unlikely to have a negative impact on the species.
 The other species which are commonly found within this biotope are also able to cope with changes in salinity and can be found in variable salinities.

-However a reduction in the salinity scale may affect the distribution of species by altering their reproductive and growth ability, but not have any significant negative effect.
-There is no Fucus spiralis and Semibalanus balanoides biotope in variable salinity.
-Both the resilience and resistance are assessed as 'High', giving an overall sensitivity of 'Not Sensitive' at this particular benchmark.
+The resistance is 'High', and as there will be no effects for the biotope to recover from, the resilience is also 'High'.
+This gives a 'Not Sensitive' sensitivity score.

-Water flow (tidal current) changes (local)
+Water flow (tidalHighcurrent) changes (local)Q: Median